 Your mediator will be a volunteer or a staff member at your local community mediation center.
 Mediation centers are non-profit organizations dedicated to the peaceful resolution of conflict in North Carolina communities.
 Your session may be conducted by a single mediator or by two co-mediators.
-All mediators will have met education, experience, and training requirements set by the Supreme Court of North Carolina for certification and have shown they are of good character.
+All mediators will have met education, experience, and training requirements set by the North Carolina Supreme Court for certification and have shown they are of good character.
 Most importantly, your mediator is there because he or she wants to help!